google-ai-edge/ai-edge-quantizer/README.md

-# ODML Quantizer
+# AI Edge Quantizer

-A quantizer for advanced developers to quantize converted ODML models.
+A quantizer for advanced developers to quantize converted AI Edge models.
 It aims to facilitate advanced users to strive for optimal performance on resource demanding models (e.g., GenAI models).